 6. Practice Making Good Eye Contact

-You should sit as near to the camera as feasible during a video interview, since making direct eye contact is impossible.
-Just by looking at the person's face, you can convey that you are paying attention and interested in what they are saying.
+You should sit as near to the camera as feasible during a video interview since making direct eye contact is impossible.
+Just by looking at the person’s face, you can convey that you are paying attention and interested in what they are saying.

 7. Look for Reflection

-You should check for reflections and glares in your interview photo setting before you settle on an attire and background.
+You should check for reflections and glares in your interview photo setting before you settle on attire and background.
 The most common offenders are timepieces, jewelry, and eyewear; eliminating one of these could solve the problem.

 - Put some distance between yourself and the light source by moving the bulb or directing it away from your face.